 Rum Point Club: Located on Grand Cayman’s quiet North Side, Rum Point is the perfect place to chill out.
 Famous or its mudslides, The Wreck Bar and Grill has some of our favorites: Caybrew fish and chips, jerk pork sandwiches and outstanding cheeseburgers.
 We’ve enjoyed many, family outings here as island residents and returning guests.
 And if your go, be sure to say “hi” to JB and Carol for us!

-Travel Tip: “(Grand Cayman) is a small island and roads are very well maintained..a fun way to see (it) is to rent an automobile and hit the road!
+Travel Tip: Grand Cayman is a small island and roads are very well maintained..a fun way to see it is to rent an automobile and hit the road!
 Taxis are reliable, with drivers obliged to display an official ID with their taxi number.
-Public buses are small mini vans that also display an official sticker in their front window.” – James & Adela
+Public buses are small mini vans that also display an official sticker in their front window. – per previous locals James & Adela

 Like what you see?
-If you’d like more info on visiting this destination, or anywhere else in the world, call me today at (404) 642-4749 or email me at email@example.com.
-Leave a comment or send an email and let me know what places you’d like to see in a future edition of my travel series!
-Come by my website anytime for the latest travel deals: Travel By Georgia
+If you’d like more info on visiting this destination, or anywhere else in the world, call me today at (404) 642-4749 or email me at [email protected] Come by my website anytime for the latest travel deals: Travel By Georgia